-Strand 11: Cultural, Social, and Gender Issues Partnerships and STEM Learning Experiences Across (In)formal Contexts

-8:00 AM-9:30 AM, Salon H

-Presider: Eli Tucker-Raymond, TERC
+Strand 11: Cultural, Social, and Gender Issues Partnerships and STEM Learning Experiences Across (In)formal Contexts 8:00 AM-9:30 AM, Salon H Presider: Eli Tucker-Raymond, TERC

-Factors that Impact the Development of STEM Programming at a Newly Emerging STEM School Felicia DT Leammukda, St. Cloud State University

-Gillian H. Roehrig, University of Minnesota
+Factors that Impact the Development of STEM Programming at a Newly Emerging STEM School Felicia DT Leammukda, St. Cloud State University Gillian H. Roehrig, University of Minnesota

 There is an urgent call to improve K-12 STEM education and a need to provide all students the opportunity to participate in STEM in order to broaden the population of students who pursue STEM careers.
-National reports recommended the creation of more inclusive STEM schools in areas of underrepresented populations.
+National reports recommended the creation of more inclusive STEM schools in areas of under-represented populations.
 In response, the number of self-identified STEM schools has increased across the US.
-However, the quality of these schools is unclear and the research base for understanding qualities of STEM schools is under-developed.
-Existing literature focuses on well-established inclusive STEM high schools.
+However, the quality of these schools is unclear and the research base for understanding qualities of STEM schools.
 Little research exists on STEM middle schools and the process of STEM programming development.
 This study focuses on an emerging STEM middle school and understanding the factors that impact STEM programming development.
 Using the 14 Critical Components for Inclusive STEM High Schools put forth by Lynch and colleagues (2017) as a guide, we found key factors STEM programming development: (i) STEM-Focused Curriculum For All, (ii) Flexible and Autonomous Administration, and (iii) Well-Prepared STEM Teachers and Professionalized Teaching Staff.
 Authors recommend: 1) building a STEM school upon the foundation of a well-functioning school and 2) developing a set of STEM school criteria in all states.